 How to Prevent Scars or Help Scars Heal

 Stay out of the sun.
 Exposing scars to the sun can cause them to darken and slow the healing process, Alster says.
 How?
 Ultraviolet rays stimulate melanocytes (pigment-producing cells), leading to further discoloration.

 Before heading outdoors, put on a broad-spectrum sunscreen with a sun protection factor (SPF) of 30 or higher.
 Broad-spectrum sunscreen protects against both ultraviolet A (long-wave) and ultraviolet B (shortwave) rays.
 Ingredients with broad-spectrum protection include benzophenones (sulisobenzone and oxybenzone), cinnamates (octylmethyl cinnamate and cinoxate), salicylates, titanium dioxide, zinc oxide, avobenzone (Parsol 1789), and ecamsule (Mexoryl SX).
 Reapply after swimming, after sweating, and after more than 2 hours in the sun.

 Limit your time in the sun, especially between 10 a.m. and 2 p.m.
 Wear protective clothing, such as a long-sleeved shirt, pants, and a wide-brimmed hat.

 Don't pick and squeeze.
 Scars, which are made mainly of collagen, are your body's way of repairing itself.
 Acne scars are typically indented because of collagen loss from intense inflammation, Alster says.

-Picking leads to further inflammation and injury of the skin, which adds to the skin’s discoloration and scarring.
-Squeezing or trying to pop a pimple causes pus and bacteria to filter deeper into the skin, resulting in more collagen damage, notes Ron Moy, MD, professor of dermatology at UCLA.
+Picking leads to more inflammation and injury of your skin, which add to the discoloration and scarring.
+Squeezing or trying to pop a pimple causes pus and bacteria to filter deeper into the skin, bringing on more collagen damage, Moy says.